top of page

 Technical SEO problems can limit visibility even when the content is strong.
 A page cannot rank well if it is difficult to crawl, slow to load, accidentally blocked, or trapped in duplication issues.
 Technical work is often less visible than content changes, but it creates the conditions that allow content to perform.

-Check crawlability and indexation
+Check Crawlability and Indexation

 Make sure search engines can reach and index the pages that matter.
 Review robots instructions, noindex tags, canonical tags, redirect chains, and XML sitemaps.
 It is surprisingly common for important pages to be excluded by mistake or diluted through duplicate versions.